ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

 # Type Inference

-The content of this chapter is available as a scala file [here.](./type-inference.scala)
+The content of this chapter is available as a Scala file [here.](./type-inference.scala)

 ```scala mdoc
 import scala.language.implicitConversions